-Many cases are related which are said to have been of this description; but I have as yet not been able to see an instance sufficiently clear and unobjectionable to change my belief in its impossibility.
+Many cases are related which are said to have been of this description; but I have as yet not been able to see an instance sufficiently clear in persons who were not in a perfectly normal condition.
 The following case has been detailed as one of this character, in a work on "Pathetism," by La Roy Sunderland.